SAKryukov/dotnet-solution-structure/articles/article0.md

 //...
 ```

-Here is what [one stackoverflow answer](https://stackoverflow.com/a/3553781) recommends:
+Here is what [one Stackoverflow answer](https://stackoverflow.com/a/3553781) recommends:

 ```{lang=C#}{id=code-find-resource-dictionary}
 var resource = new ResourceDictionary